 You can basically transfer anything on wood, from photographs to wallpaper pattern.
-It's something anyone can do, and here is above the beautiful result you can get!
+It's something anyone can do, and here is the beautiful result you can get!

-How to Transfer Vintage Wallpaper, Pictures and Almost Anything on Wood - What you'll need:
+How to Transfer Vintage Wallpaper, Pictures, and Almost Anything on Wood - What you'll need:

 - Acrylic gel medium (such as Mod Podge): The beauty of this technique lies in the nature of the acrylic - you can adjust and modify the gel to suit your needs.
-Whether using retarder to increase smoothness, mixing in acrylic pigment, or even mixing in other materials.
+Whether using a retarder to increase smoothness, mixing in acrylic pigment, or even mixing in other materials.
 I've seen everything from gold flake to sand mixed into the acrylic gel.

 - An image to transfer.
 Print a photo out with a laser or inkjet print on regular paper (NOT photo paper).
 If your photo has any words on it, you will need to print it out as a mirror image.
 Note: Laser images transfer better.
 Inkjet images may or may not transfer as well - they may come out more faded.
 Always test on a scrap piece of wood first.

-How to Transfer Vintage Wallpaper, Pictures and Almost Anything on Wood - How to do it:
+How to Transfer Vintage Wallpaper, Pictures, and Almost Anything on Wood - How to do it: